trishume/sympy-wiki-with-svn/GSoC-2011-Organization-Application.md

 students to interact with
-the whole community, and ask the whole community for help (i.e., on the IRC channel or on the mailing list) if they have a problem, rather than just one person.
+the whole community, and ask the whole community for help (i.e., on the IRC channel or on the mailing list) if they have a problem, rather than asking just one person.
 This will help them to become better members of the community and will also make it easier for the whole community to monitor their progress.